Goalpara district

 Goalpara district is an administrative district of the Indian state of Assam.
+The district headquarters is Goalpara.

 History

 It was a princely state ruled by the Koch kings and the then ruler of the undivided kingdom.
 Today the erstwhile Goalpara district is divided into Kokrajhar, Bongaigaon, Dhubri, and Goalpara district.

 The name of the district Goalpara is said to have originally derived from 'Gwaltippika' meaning 'Guwali village' or the village of the milk men means (Yadav).
 The history of Goalpara goes back to several centuries.
 The district came under British rule in 1765.
 Before this, the area was under the control of the Koch dynasty.
 In 1826 the British accessed Assam and Goalpara was annexed to the North-East Frontier in 1874, along with the creation of district headquarters at Dhubri.

 On 1 July 1983 two districts were split from Goalpara: Dhubri and Kokrajhar.
 On 29 September 1989 Bongaigaon district was created from parts of Goalpara and Kokrajhar.